 62% of the participants who showed support for feminist dominance revealed that their perspectives on gender roles had significantly changed in the past six years, particularly on issues related to sexual autonomy and leadership equality.
 Table 5 summarises the findings related to this shift in perspectives.

-Table 5: Change in Perspectives
+Table 5.
+Change in Perspectives